spyysalo/wvlib/README.md

     echo protein | python distance.py text8.tar.gz -n 10

+Find word that has the same relationship to "japan" as "paris" has to "france"

+    echo 'france paris japan' | python analogy.py text8.tar.gz -q -n 1

 Evaluate the vectors on the binary classification task using words from McIntosh and Curran "Reducing semantic drift with bagging and distributional similarity" (ACL 2009)